PostHog/posthog.com/contents/apps/customer-io/docs.md

 ---

 ### What does the Customer.io Connector app do?
 The Customer.io Connector sends event data from PostHog into Customer.io.
-User emails will also be sent if available.
+User emails will also be sent if available and customers will be created in Customer.io.

 ### What are the requirements for this app?